 What Can an SEO Audit Do For My Website?

 The beautiful and frustrating thing about doing business on the web is that the environment is always changing.
-Google likes to change up its SEO Best Practices, and what might have worked five years ago may not be an egregious sin against the search engine gods and will get you unranked (or worse…) Global search results are an amazing tool to expand business, as long as you stay current.
-(Sorry not sorry if your slick-haired, sports coat-wearing fly-by-night SEO consultant told you that you were good to go five years ago and therefore are still set — the Internet is constantly evolving, and he is clearly not.)
+Google likes to change up its SEO Best Practices, and what might have worked five years ago may not be an egregious sin against the search engine gods and will get you unranked (or worse…).
+Global search results are an amazing tool to expand business as long as you stay current.
+(Sorry, not sorry, if your slick-haired, sports coat-wearing fly-by-night SEO consultant told you that you were good to go five years ago and are still set — the Internet is constantly evolving, and he is clearly not.)

-The idea of what is considered high quality (or even acceptable quality) web content has changed considerably as the Internet has matured.
-What worked a decade ago isn’t working anymore, what works internationally may not work locally because Google is smarter than it has ever been.
+The idea of what is considered high-quality (or even acceptable quality) web content has changed considerably as the Internet has matured.
+What worked a decade ago isn’t working anymore; what works internationally may not work locally because Google is smarter than ever.
 For example, instead of strings of keywords scattered like glitter everywhere, there are now a few dozen specific criteria to earn page rankings, and you’d better hope your sport-coat consultant is keeping up.

 The World’s Greatest SEO Audit Starts Today

 Sure, everybody claims they have the best of this or that, but unlike the World’s Best Dad or the World’s Tastiest Popcorn, the World’s Best SEO Audit means something more than a mere accolade.
 We’ve taken our years of experience and built a checklist that covers every aspect of your website and its interactions with search engine technology to help you detect what problems are causing your website’s low or non-existent ranking, and how to fix them.
 Our process ensures that your links are linking into good neighborhoods, your website is being crawled correctly, your site is built as optimally as it can be and even investigates the reasons you were penalized.